RJ45-Coder/College-ERP/README.md

 ## Installation

-Python and Django need to be installed
+Python and Django need to be installed.

 ```bash
 pip install django